gzweigle/open-hybrid-piano/hardware/releases/ips20/README.md

 If using an HPS board for remote sensor, then the total current out of an LDO for sensors is given by the following equation:

-16 * 15 mA = 240 mA.
+16 * 14 mA = 224 mA.

-According to its data sheet, the 16:1 analog mux worst-case current draw is 50mA.
+According to its data sheet, the 16:1 analog mux worst-case current draw is 16mA (use twice the (ICC + delta ICC) values).

 Some of the LDO integrated circuits power either the pedal circuit or (optionally) the SCA.
 * The pedal circuit draws approximately 5 mA.
 * The SCA current draw depends on the SCA circuit.
-Seems unlikely this would exceed 50mA.
+Seems unlikely this would exceed 50mA absolute maximum.

 Summing all numbers above gives a worst-case current for an LDO:
-240 + 50 + 50 = 340 mA.
+224 + 16 + 50 = 290 mA.

 The SCA also has a second +3.3V input (see later section below) which can be used instead.
 In this case the worst case current for an LDO:
-240 + 50 = 290 mA.
+224 + 16 = 240 mA.

 Select the LDO based on above math.
 The LDO in [ips20_bill_of_materials.txt](ips20_bill_of_materials.txt) was selected based on the above math.